ltgoslo/axolotl24_shared_task/code/baselines/README.md

 2. For every provided sense ID, group all relevant context and headword embeddings as inputs and use them prompt the model to generate the definition of a given sense.

 In other words, we do two sets of pass for each sense: the first set in step 1. allows us to retrieve input features, the second is meant to generate the actual definition.
+To overcome data limitations

-This baseline is highly speculative and may or may not be a good idea.
+This baseline is _highly speculative_ and is most likely **not** a good idea.
+It is meant to showcase how to use the data, rather than how to solve the task.
 Feel free to improve on it in any way you see fit.
 You could for instance:
 - rely on a separate model for encoding context and headword embeddings;
 - consider using a sequence-to-sequence encoder-decoder architecture (e.g. mBART) instead of the GPT-like model we used;
 - abandon this baseline altogether and devlop a completely different approach.